bwaldvogel/liblinear-java/README.md

 Please be aware that the code would be written differently at various places, i.e.

-- use Java coding style,
+- Java coding style,
-- use less static functions and state,
+- less static functions and state,
-- write smaller classes and methods,
+- smaller classes and methods,

 if it would be a pure Java project.